visgl/react-google-maps/examples/geometry/README.md

 ### Props

-The PolygonProps interface extends the [google.maps.PolygonOptions interface](https://developers.google.com/maps/documentation/javascript/reference/polygon#Polygon) and includes all possible options available for a Google Maps Platform Polygon.
+The PolygonProps interface extends the [google.maps.PolygonOptions interface](https://developers.google.com/maps/documentation/javascript/reference/polygon#Polygon) and includes all possible options available for a Polygon.
 Additionally, it is possible to add different event listeners, e.g. the click event with the `onClick` property.

 ```tsx
 interface PolygonProps extends google.maps.PolygonOptions {